Computer Station Nation is reader-supported.

 Fix option 4: warranty replacement

-If the mouse is out of warranty, you do not have soldering equipment, and the workarounds do not help enough: replace it.
-A mouse with severe double-click issues actively hurts performance in games.
-The switch-bounce problem typically worsens over time.
-If you are replacing, consider mice with optical switches (Razer V3 line uses optical switches rated for 90 million clicks) which do not develop this failure mode.
+Out of warranty, no soldering iron, workarounds aren’t cutting it?
+Replace it.
+A mouse with severe double-click issues actively hurts your gaming.
+The bounce gets worse over time, not better.
+If you’re shopping for a replacement, consider mice with optical switches — the Razer V3 line uses optical switches rated for 90 million clicks, and they don’t develop this failure mode at all.

 Frequently asked questions